Performance and participatory dance

 El Viento Flamenco performances include some flamenco dance.

-St. Pat's Dancers --- young tap and step dancers, sometimes (well, maybe not recently) accompanied live by ace accordionist Graham Wells.
+St. Pat's Dancers --- young tap and step dancers

-There are occasional modern dance shows at the LSPU Hall and even a weekend (or week-long) festival once a year.
+There are occasional modern dance shows at the LSPU Hall and even a weekend (or week-long) festival, The Festival of New Dance, once a year.